 The Eastern Evaluation Research Society (EERS) is the oldest professional society for program evaluators in the United States.
 Founded in 1978, EERS remains a vibrant contributor to program evaluation practice and theory.
 A fully-fledged affiliate of the American Evaluation Association (AEA), the purpose of EERS is to promote key goals of the profession in our region.
 Read More »

 The 38th Annual EERS Conference will be convened April 26-28, 2015, returning to its traditional home at the Seaview Resort and Spa.
 This year’s conference theme is Let’s Get Real: Evaluation Challenges and Solutions, inviting participates to reflect on the evaluation challenges they face.
-It offers professional evaluators, academics, students, and evaluation consumers the forum to discuss the strategies they have used (or would use if faced again) to overcome those challenges or mitigate their effects.
-As you consider what to present, peruse the following topics to get your ideas flowing.
+It offers professional evaluators, academics, students, and evaluation consumers a friendly forum to discuss challenges and the strategies they have used (or would use if faced again) to overcome them or mitigate their effects.

 International Year of Evaluation

 2015 has been designated the International Year of Evaluation, intended to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels.
-If you are contemplating submission of a proposal to present at the EERS conference, consider aligning your content with this initiative.
+Proposers of sessions for the EERS conference have been asked to consider aligning their content with this initiative.

 The 2015 conference continues its long history of exceptional presenters, featuring a distinguished group of speakers in addition to continuation of the EERS Invited Authors Program and pre-conference workshops tailored to evaluation professionals.
 Key guests for this spring's conference include the following:

 - Lisbeth Schorr (Keynote Speaker) - Senior Fellow of the Center for the Study of Social Policy